mkhan45/swat/report/main.typ

 when starting this project I spent a lot of time and effort trying to optimize these.
 However, WASM runtimes often include JIT compilers that make precise stack and local layout irrelevant to performance.
 Additionally, `wasm-opt` is a CLI tool and library that runs many optimization passes, including local allocation.
-Thus, the main focus of this compiler is on exploiting linear typing's advantages for memory allocation, with an eye on maintaining extensibility for adjoint Sax.
+So the main focus of this compiler is on exploiting linear typing's advantages for memory allocation, with an eye on maintaining extensibility for supporting adjoint Sax through WASM GC.

 The variant of Sax implemented by this compiler is a modified version of the core linear, positive fragment introduced in Lab 1, with two additions.
 First, it supports 32-bit signed integers,